 Many people come to Thailand to learn Muay Thai, only to join the mega gyms.
 The reason why they join these gyms is obvious, of course.
 Those gyms have a big budget, plus they understand that you have to market yourself online now.
 So they hire an influencer with a lot of followers to promote the gym, either on Instagram or in a blog post.

 Do these influencers know anything about Muay Thai?
 Absolutely not.
-But they have a lot of followers, so people assume they know what they’re talking about.
+But they do have a lot of followers, so people assume they know what they’re talking about.
 The reality is that they just take the money, not caring about whether the gym is good or bad.

 How can you judge how a gym works based on a 2-hour session where they serve you everything on a golden platter?
 They get the all-in-one experience for free.
 Of course, they’re going to make that session/stay as good as possible.
 In the end, they pay the influencers to promote the gym, not to think.